pfirsich/theshoemaker/README.md

 # [theshoemaker.de](https://theshoemaker.de)

 This is the repository used for my website.
-I generated the HTML with [raydor](https://github.com/pfirsich/raydor) and serve it with [htcpp](https://github.com/pfirsich/htcpp).
+I generate the HTML with [raydor](https://github.com/pfirsich/raydor) and serve it with [htcpp](https://github.com/pfirsich/htcpp).

 # To Do
 ## Tech